Farmers of AgriFin Series

 At Mercy Corps AgriFin, we are addressing these barriers to farmers’ success using innovative market-based approaches.
 By collaborating with a portfolio of innovative partners we have been able to provide bundled services to improve farmers’ access to inputs, markets and finance.
 Using digital platforms we have been able to streamline their farming activities, bolster the agricultural knowledge base and increase their resilience to climate shocks.

-We recently reached out to them to gain a better understanding about the services offered by our technical partners.
+We recently reached out to them to gain a better understanding of the services offered by our technical partners.
 We are proud of the strides that our farmer-clients have made and would like to share their journeys in this pamphlet.
 It has been re-affirming to see the positive changes in their lives as well as their families and communities.